Ssobol7/Debian-Guide-Server-Workstation/README.md

 ---

-**Important:**
+> [!IMPORTANT]

-- Ensure you fully understand the process and potential risks of automated installation before beginning.
+> Ensure you fully understand the process and potential risks of automated installation before beginning.
+>
-- It is recommended to test the installation in a virtual machine before deploying on real hardware.
+> It is recommended to test the installation in a virtual machine before deploying on real hardware.
+>
-- Always back up important data before performing any installation.
+> Always back up important data before performing any installation.

 ---